 Treatments and drugsBy Mayo Clinic staff

 - Flushing out the socket.
-Your dentist or oral surgeon flushes the socket to remove any food particles or other debris that has collected in the socket and that may contribute to pain or infection.
+Your dentist or oral surgeon may flush the socket to remove any food particles or other debris that may contribute to pain or infection.

 - Medicated dressings.
-Your dentist or oral surgeon packs the socket with medicated dressings.
+Your dentist or oral surgeon may pack the socket with medicated dressings.
 This step provides relatively fast pain relief.
 You may need to have the dressings changed several times in the days after treatment starts.
-The severity of your pain and other symptoms determines how often you need to return for dressing changes or other treatment.
+The severity of your pain and other symptoms will determine how often you need to return for dressing changes or other treatment.

 - Pain medication.
 Talk to your doctor about which pain medications are best for your situation.
-If over-the-counter pain relievers aren't effective, you may need a stronger prescription pain medication.
+You'll likely need a prescription pain medication.

 Once treatment is started, you may begin to feel some pain relief in just a few hours.
-Pain and other symptoms should continue to improve and will likely resolve within five to 10 days.
+Pain and other symptoms should continue to improve and will likely be gone within a few days.

 - Cardoso CL, et al. Clinical concepts of dry socket.
 Journal of Oral and Maxillofacial Surgery.
 2010;68:1922.